Lis coat of arms

 Lis (Polish for "Fox") is a Polish coat of arms.
 It was used by many noble families of Clan Lis.

-The legend of the coat of arms
+Legend

 In 1058 Duke Casimir I the Restorer while chasing the pagan Lithuanians and Yotvingians who devastated Polish lands, came to Sochaczew.
 He sent a knight of the Lis Clan (Fox Clan) to scout the region for enemies.
 When the knight came across a river he met a strong enemy unit.
 Unable to attack them alone, he decided immediately to shoot a lighted arrow into the air to call for reinforcements.
 Help arrived soon and defeated the enemies.
 A grateful Casimir granted the brave knight a new coat of arms with an arrow in the escutcheon and his former sign - the fox - was placed in the crest.

 Notable bearers

 Notable bearers of this coat of arms have included: